ChawinTSR/MADT8101_Customer_Analytics/05_Voice of Customer Analytics/Readme.md

 The number of groups is randomly chosen from a range of high values, and the appropriate number of groups is 3.
 The first topic describes things within the mall – this place is a modern and spacious department store comprising numerous shops and restaurants.
 ![Alt Text](https://github.com/ChawinTSR/MADT8101_Customer_Analytics/blob/d56b3f6ae22901ee0c5fc23cfda7889eab728130/05_Voice%20of%20Customer%20Analytics/Figures/Screenshot_004.png)
+Second topic describes activities in the mall – There are many places creating for taking a photo, lots of restaurants for having a meal of which the price is not expensive, and a variety of products for shopping.
 ![Alt Text](https://github.com/ChawinTSR/MADT8101_Customer_Analytics/blob/d56b3f6ae22901ee0c5fc23cfda7889eab728130/05_Voice%20of%20Customer%20Analytics/Figures/Screenshot_005.png)

 ![Alt Text](https://github.com/ChawinTSR/MADT8101_Customer_Analytics/blob/d56b3f6ae22901ee0c5fc23cfda7889eab728130/05_Voice%20of%20Customer%20Analytics/Figures/Screenshot_006.png)